-D. Estimated Redevelopment Project Costs -- Phases 1 And 2.
+D. Estimated Redevelopment Project Costs - Phases 1 And 2.

-Redevelopment project costs mean and include the sum total of allreasonable or necessary costs incurred or estimated to be incurred, and any such costs incidental to this Redevelopment Plan and Project.
+Redeve^ all-reasonable or necessary costs incurred or estimated to be incurred, and any such costs incidental to this Redevelopment Plan and Project.
 Eligible costs permitted by the Act pertinent to this Redevelopment Plan and Project are:

-costs of studies and surveys, development of plans and specifications, implementation and administration of the redevelopment plan, including, but not limited to, staff and professional service costs for architectural, engineering, legal, marketing, financial, planning or other services, provided, however, that no charges for professional services may be based on a percentage of the tax increment collected;
+1. costs of studies and surveys, development of plans and specifications, implementation and administration of the redevelopment plan, including, but not limited to, staff and professional service costs for architectural, engineering, legal, marketing, financial, planning or other services, provided, 6/10/96 however, that no charges for professional services may be based on a percentage of the tax increment collected;

+REPORTS OF COMMrTTEES
-property assembly costs, including, but not limited to, acquisition of land and other property, real or personal, or rights or interests therein, demolition of buildings, and the clearing and grading of land;

-costs of the construction of public works or improvements;

-costs of job training and retraining projects;

-financing costs, including, but not limited to, all necessary and incidental expenses related to the issuance of obligations and which may include payment of interest on any obligations issued hereunder accruing during the estimated period of construction of any redevelopment project for which such obligations are issued and not exceeding thirty-six (36) months thereafter, including reasonable reserves related thereto;

-all or a portion of a taxing district's capital costs resulting from the redevelopment project necessarily incurred or to be in furtherance of the objectives of the Redevelopment Plan and Project, to the extent the Village by written agreement accepts and approves such costs;

-relocation costs to the extent that the Village determines that relocation costs shall be paid or is required to make payment of relocation costs by federal or Illinois law;

-8. payment in lieu of taxes:
+- 2. property assembly costs, including, but not limited to, acquisition of land and other property, real or personally or rights or interests therein, demolition of buildings, and the clearing and grading of land; - 3. costs of the construction of public works or improvements; - 4. costs of job training and retraining projects; - 5. financing costs, including, but not limited to, all necessary and incidental expenses related to the issuance of obligations and which may include payment of interest on any obligations issued hereunder accruing during the estimated period of construction of any redevelopment project for which such obligations are. issued and not exceeding thirty-six (36) months thereafter, including reasonable reserves related thereto; - 6. all or a portion of a taxing district's capital costs resulting from the redevelopment project necessarily incurred or to be in furtherance of the objectives of the Redevelopment Plan and Project, to the extent the Village by written agreement accepts and approves such costs; ti - - 7. relocation costs to the extent that the Village determines that relocation costs shall be paid or is required to make payment of relocation costs by federal or Illinois law; ' - 8.. payment in lieu of taxes; - 9. costs of job training, advanced vocational education or career education, including, but not limited to, courses i n occupational, semi-technical or technical fields leading directly to/employment, incurred by one or more taxing districts, provided that such costs (i) are related to the establishment and .

-costs of job training, advanced vocational education or career. education, including, but not limited to, courses in occupational, semi-technical or technical fields leading directly to employment, incurred by one or more taxing districts, provided that such costs (i) are related to the establishment and maintenance of additional job training, advanced vocational education or career education programs for persons employed or to be employed by employers located in the R.P.A.; and (ii) when incurred by a taxing district or taxing districts other than the Village, are set forth in a written agreement by or among the Village and the taxing district or taxing districts, which agreement describes the program to be undertaken, including, but not limited to, the number of employees to be trained, a description of the training and services to be provided, the number and type of positions available or to be available? itemized costs of the program and sources of funds to pay for the same, and the term of the agreement.
-Such costs include, specifically, the payment by community college districts of costs pursuant to Sections 3-37, 3-38, 3-40 and 3-40.1 of the Illinois interest costs incurred by a redeveloper related to the construction, renovation or rehabilitation of a redevelopment project provided that:

-Public Community College Act and by school districts of costs pursuant to Sections 10-22.20a and 10-23.3a of The Illinois School Code;
+maintenance of additional job training, advanced vocational' education "\orncaTeer" education programs for persons employed or to be employed by employers located in the RJP.A.; and (ii) when incurred by a taxing district or taxing districts other than the Village, are set forth in a written agreement by or among, the Village and the taxing district or taxing districts, which agreement describes the program to be undertaken, including, but not limited to, the number of employees to be trained, a description of the training and services to be provided, the number and type of positions available or to be available, itemized costs of the program and sources of funds to pay for the same, and the term of the agreement.
+Such costs include, specifically, the payment by community college districts of costs pursuant to Sections 3-37, 3-38, 3-40 and 3-40.1 of the Illinois Public Community College Act and by school districts of costs pursuant to Sections 10-22.20a and 10-23.3a of The Illinois School Code;